iceener/llm-tools-merger/README.md

+> ⚠️ **Warning**
+> \
+> This script has been tested on macOS Sonoma 14.1.
+While it should work on other operating systems, please be aware that there might be slight differences in behavior or performance on other platforms.

 # Merger

 Merger is a TypeScript script that recursively iterates through files in the current directory and merges them into a single file.
 This tool is particularly useful when working with Large Language Models (LLMs) to consolidate the contents of a repository into a single context.